Skip to Main Content

 Outdoor Recreation Archive Research Fellowship

 Utah State University Special Collections and Archives is excited to announce a research fellowship to support academic and independent scholars engaged in scholarly writing, publications, media and art projects related to outdoor recreation and the outdoor industry.
-Topics related to diversity and sustainability in the outdoors are particularly encouraged.
+Topics related to sustainability, and those that increase representation of all perspectives in the outdoors are particularly encouraged.

 Fellowship stipends are a maximum of $1,500 and are intended to offset the cost of visiting USU’s Merrill-Cazier Library in Logan, Utah to conduct on-site research in the Outdoor Recreation Archive.
 The research period may range from several days to several weeks depending on the project.